kyma-project/community/collaboration/sig-core/proposals/image-name-consolidation.md

 Propose a name pattern for container images that helps users quickly find images from source and vice versa.

 ##Conventions
-**cmd** its is a golang convention to put source code for the main executable in a folder called `cmd`.
-A subfolder should exist for every executable that shall be created from the project. e.g.
+**cmd** it is a golang convention to put source code for the main executable in a folder called `cmd`.
+A subfolder should exist for every executable that shall be created from the project.

+e.g.
 ```shell
 component-name